jscodelover/vanilla-routing/README.md

 ## Advanced Topics

-The Vanilla Routing supports advanced features such as route disposal, route setup validation, and event listeners for route navigation.
+The Vanilla Routing supports advanced features such as route disposal, route setup, and event listeners for route navigation.

 ## Contributing and Support